List of IGPX characters: Team Sledge Mamma

-Yamma was the forward of Team Sledge Mamma and is the leader.
-He is considered one of the most formidable pilots in the league and gives a fierce intimidation to opponents.
+Yamma was the forward of Team Sledge Mamma and its leader.
+He is considered one of the most formidable and intimidating pilots in the league.
 An ill-tempered man who is willing to use underhanded methods, he is also skilled in knife fighting.
-Later, it is shown that Yamma holds a dislike for Takeshi because of his similarities to Cunningham.
-Yamma has also been revealed to be the oldest pilot in the IG-1, second only to Andrei during his brief return while Amy was out with an injury.
+Later, it is shown that Yamma dislikes Takeshi because of his similarities to Cunningham.
+Yamma is revealed to be the oldest pilot in the IG-1, second only to Andrei, during his brief return while Amy was out due to injury.